The Church of Scientology (Melton book)

 The Church of Scientology is a 2000 book about the Church of Scientology by religious scholar J. Gordon Melton.
-It is the first of a series of books on new religious movements published by the Center for Studies on New Religions.
+It was published by Signature Books in collaboration with Center for Studies on New Religions (CESNUR).

+Publication history

+The book was authored by religious scholar J. Gordon Melton, then the director of the Institute for the Study of American Religions.
+It was published by Signature Books in collaboration with CESNUR in 2000 as part of their Studies in Contemporary Religions series, in an 80 page edition.

 Summary

 Melton deals with the history and development of Scientology, covering such matters as church's structure and organization, ethics, and nonprofit initiatives.
 He also deals with the church's views regarding religious freedom and human rights, as well as its members efforts to win their own religious freedom and human rights.
 He also deals with the question the Church itself has often been asked, whether it does qualify as a religion.